MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/overview-of-mobile-broadband.md

 1. As soon as the mobile broadband hardware is detected, the Windows Mobile Broadband service reads the IMSI, the ICCID, the provider ID, or the provider name and generates a set of HWIDs that represent the each value read from the device.
 The Windows Mobile Broadband service listens for mobile broadband-related events.

-2. When the user clicks **Connect**, the HWID values are used to locate the connection settings in the Windows APN database as follows:
+2. When the user clicks **Connect**, the HWID values are used to locate the connection settings in the Windows COSA database as follows:

     - If the initial connection is successful and Internet connectivity is available, nothing further happens.
 The user has previously purchased service and has an active account.

-    - If the initial connection is successful but Internet connectivity is not available, the user is taken to the URL specified in the APN database for this HWID range.
+    - If the initial connection is successful but Internet connectivity is not available, the user is taken to the URL specified in the COSA database for this HWID range.

     - If the initial connection fails, Windows Connection Manager notifies the user about the error.
 Your website should assist the user in purchasing a plan.